smerth/macos-setup/README.md

 ## Install casks (apps) with Homebrew

 In Homebrew parlance apps are called casks.
 We are going to programatically install a number of casks back to back.
 To prepare for that first run

 ```bash
 brew tap homebrew/cask-versions
 ```

-Clone your `macbook-setup` repo from GitHub
+cd into the `macbook-setup` repo we downloaded earlier from GitHub

 ```bash
 git clone https://github.com/smerth/macbook-config.git